 Half Dome is a granite dome at the eastern end of Yosemite Valley in Yosemite National Park, California.
 It is a well-known rock formation in the park, named for its distinct shape.
 One side is a sheer face while the other three sides are smooth and round, making it appear like a dome cut in half.
 The granite crest rises more than 4,737 ft (1,444 m) above the valley floor.

-My friend Milton and I, decided to hike to the top and come back down in one day.
+We decided to hike to the top and come back down in one day.
 It is pretty easy to plan your hiking trip, except that you will need a permit to access the final section of cables that leads to the top.

 Approximately 50 permits are available each day by lottery during the hiking season.
 The daily lotteries have an application period two days prior to the hiking date with a notification late that night.
 So, to hike on Saturday, you would apply on Thursday and receive in theory an email notification of results late on Thursday night, but it was actually on Friday for us.